ImranKhanIMS/ImranKhanIMS/README.md

-🌐 I currently represent IMSciences at Google Developer Student Club Web
+🌐 I currently represent Google Developer Student Club (GDSC) as Co-Lead and Microsoft Learn Student Ambassader (MLSA) as Web Lead and IMComputing and Innovation Technology (IMCIS) as Communication Member at IMSciences

-🔭 I’m currently working on my Fiverr as well as working with local clients and local software houses
+🔭 I’m currently working on Fiverr as well as working with local clients and local software houses

 🌱 Lately, I'm learning new Technologies